SimonCropp/Argon/docs/SerializationAttributes.md

         <para>JsonPropertyAttribute has a number of uses:</para>

 <list class="bullet">
   <listItem><para>By default, the JSON property will have the same name as the .NET property.
-This attribute allows the name to be customized.</para></listItem>
+This attribute allows the name to be customized.</listItem>
-  <listItem><para>JsonPropertyAttribute indicates that a property should be serialized when member serialization is set to opt-in.</para></listItem>
+  <listItem><para>JsonPropertyAttribute indicates that a property should be serialized when member serialization is set to opt-in.</listItem>
-  <listItem><para>It includes non-public properties in serialization and deserialization.</para></listItem>
+  <listItem><para>It includes non-public properties in serialization and deserialization.</listItem>
-  <listItem><para>It can be used to customize type name, reference, null, and default value handling for the property value.</para></listItem>
+  <listItem><para>It can be used to customize type name, reference, null, and default value handling for the property value.</listItem>
-  <listItem><para>It can be used to customize the <codeEntityReference>T:Argon.Serialization.NamingStrategy</codeEntityReference> of the serialized property name.</para></listItem>
+  <listItem><para>It can be used to customize the `Argon.Serialization.NamingStrategy` of the serialized property name.</listItem>
-  <listItem><para>It can be used to customize the property's collection items JsonConverter, type name handling, and reference handling.</para></listItem>
+  <listItem><para>It can be used to customize the property's collection items JsonConverter, type name handling, and reference handling.</listItem>
 </list>

-        <para> The DataMemberAttribute can be used as a substitute for JsonPropertyAttribute.</para>
+        <para> The DataMemberAttribute can be used as a substitute for JsonPropertyAttribute.

       </content>
     </section>